Shivyy247/Shivyy247/README.md

 **C++ | DSA | Git | GitHub | Web Dev**

 🎯 Goals:
-→ To become a skilled software engineer and build impactful projects.
-→ To become a future philanthropist and make a positive impact on society 🌍🌱.
+→ To become a skilled software engineer and build impactful projects → To become a future philanthropist and make a positive impact on society 🌍🌱

 📫 Connect with me: